2007 Indianapolis Colts season

 The Indianapolis Colts season was the franchise's 55th season in the National Football League (NFL), the 24th in Indianapolis and the 6th season under head coach Tony Dungy.
 The defending AFC and Super Bowl champions improved upon their 12–4 record from 2006 as well as won their fifth-straight AFC South Championship.
-They finished the season 13–3 and lost to the San Diego Chargers in the divisional round of the playoffs.
+They finished the season 13–3 and lost to the San Diego Chargers in the Divisional Round of the playoffs.

 The Colts remained under the supervision of head coach Tony Dungy and played all of their home games in the RCA Dome in Indianapolis, Indiana.
 2007 was the Colts' final season in the RCA Dome, as they began playing home games in Lucas Oil Stadium in 2008.
 In early January 2007 the Colts were the co-favorites to win Super Bowl XLII, along with the San Diego Chargers.
+Also this season Colts star quarterback Peyton Manning’s younger brother Eli Manning (who was the quarterback for the New York Giants) made it to Super Bowl XLII and won defeating the undefeated New England Patriots.